Informational only. Not medical advice.INFORMATIONAL PLATFORM ONLY — NOT MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT

 Side Effects

-Extensive rodent data from the Sikiric group and others report accelerated healing of tendon, ligament, muscle, and gastrointestinal injury, plus cytoprotective effects in models of NSAID and alcohol damage.
+Extensive rodent data from the Sikiric group and others report accelerated healing of tendon, ligament, muscle, and gastrointestinal injury, plus cytoprotective effects in models of NSAID and alcohol damage (PMID 21548867, 30915550).
+Preclinical tendon studies demonstrate enhanced growth hormone receptor expression in fibroblasts (PMID 25415472) and promote tendon outgrowth, cell survival, and cell migration (PMID 21030672).
 Published human clinical evidence is limited; an early oral formulation (PL 14736) was explored for inflammatory bowel disease but has not progressed to approval.
-No peer-reviewed trial validates the injectable doses commonly used on the grey market.
+No peer-reviewed trial validates the injectable doses (200–500 mcg) commonly used on the grey market, and pharmacokinetics and long-term safety in humans are not well characterized.

 Key references